 While there are some basic health ideals that are generally good for everyone, how a person should apply these can vary drastically.
-I firmly believe that things like avoiding grains, eating more vegetables, sleeping enough and drinking enough water are good for everyone, there are many variations within a healthy paradigm.
+I firmly believe that things like avoiding grains, eating more vegetables, sleeping enough, and drinking enough water are good for everyone, but there are also many variations within a healthy paradigm.

 - You Can’t Change What You Can’t Measure: There is a reason body builders and fitness pros keep a detailed food and workout record… you can’t change or improve what you can’t measure and you can’t duplicate success if you don’t know what is causing it.
 Keeping track of your food, exercise, and health info will help you get realistic measures of your food intake and health changes so that you can find the specifics that work best for you and repeat them.

 - Keep From Falling Into A Rut: Journaling will help you notice when foods or lifestyle factors lead to you getting off track or binging.
 Maybe that handful of chocolate chips leads to binges or lack of sleep makes you more likely to cheat.
 If you know this ahead of time, you can work to prevent it by avoiding the circumstances that cause it.

 - Easier to Stay On Track: Even if you are just journaling in a notebook by your bed, writing things down provides a layer of accountability and a reason to stay on track.
 If you really want to stay accountable, keep a journal in a public place like my forum, so that you are also accountable to others and you’ll get encouragement and support along the way.